API

 read(driver::GeoJSONDriver, fn::AbstractString; kwargs...)Read fn using the GeoJSONDriver driver.

-read(fn::AbstractString; kwargs...)Read a file into a DataFrame.
+read(fn::AbstractString; create_index=true, kwargs...)Read a file into a DataFrame.
 Any kwargs are passed to the driver, by default set to ArchGDALDriver.
+Geometry columns are wrapped in GeometryVector and indexed eagerly by default; pass create_index=false to skip building the spatial tree.

 Returns a DataFrame whose geometry column(s) hold GeoInterface.jl compatible geometries, with the coordinate reference system and geometry column names stored as table metadata.